 If you like a lot of garlic in your dishes, you can add a few more minced garlic cloves.

 I strongly recommend using heavy cream for best results.
 For a light version, you can try using whole milk or half-and-half, but know that the sauce may not turn out as thick and you may be disappointed in the taste.
 You can also try adding some type of thickener if you want the sauce thicker with lighter ingredients.

 Also, for best results, use a good quality freshly grated Parmesan cheese.
+I suggest buying a big chunk (we get ours from Costco…) and grate it yourself.
 Makes a huge difference!

 Homemade Alfredo Sauce